IIIF/api/metadata_api/metadata_1.1.md

 ```

 Collections are used to list the manifests available for viewing, and to describe the collections that the physical objects are part of.
 The Collections may include both other collections and manifests, to form a hierarchy of objects with Manifests at the leaf node of the tree.
 Collection objects SHOULD NOT be embedded within other Collection objects, but instead have their own URI from which the description is made available.

+Manifests or Collections MAY appear within more than one Collection.
+Crawlers should be aware of this and keep track of which documents have already been seen.
+For example, an institution might define four collections: one for modern works, one for historical works, one for newspapers and one for books.
+A modern newspaper would then appear in both the modern collection and the newspaper collection.
+Alternatively, the institution may choose to have two separate newspaper collections, and reference each as a sub-collection of modern and historical.

+Note that the recommended URI pattern prevents the existence of a Manifest with the identifier "collection".

 Collections have two new list-based properties:
  * collections